Skip to main

 One-hour seminars offered weekly from top funded researchers from around the country on various topics of molecular biology of medicine, diagnostics, and therapeutics.
 The broad topics have included virology, bacteriology, molecular medicine, Ebola, extracellular vesicles, HIV/Aids, neurological diseases associated with these diseases and a range of diagnostics approved by the FDA as well as therapeutics that cover basic fundamental drugs, antibodies and nucleic acid approaches.
 Registered students are required to submit a one-page report one week after the seminar with introduction, results, discussion and reference sections.

-BIOS 704 DL2: Special Topics Seminar
+BIOS 704 DL2: Topics in Biosciences

 Description forthcoming.
 In the meantime, feel free to reach out to the department for more information.